How Are Wrongful Death Settlements Paid in Washington?

 What Kind of Damages Can You Recover?

-When a person dies, their personal representative may file a suit for the economic and non-economic damages the decedent would have recovered in a personal injury lawsuit.
-These include economic and non-economic damages.
+When a wrongful death occurs, the decedent’s personal representative may file a suit to recover financial compensation for the economic and non-economic damages the deceased person would have recovered in a personal injury lawsuit.
+Wrongful death settlements often include economic and non-economic damages.

 Economic Damages